jungjuseong/RokitCura/docs/fdm_printer.md

 ### Speed
 -------
-- Print Speed(speed_print): 프린팅 할때의 속도
+- 프린트 스피드(speed_print): 프린팅 할때의 속도
-- Travel Speed(speed_travel): 이동만할 때의 속도.
+- 트레블 스피드(speed_travel): 이동만할 때의 속도.
 - Initial Layer Speed(speed_layer_0): The speed for the initial layer.
 A lower value is advised to improve adhesion to the build plate.
 - Skirt/Brim Speed(skirt_brim_speed): The speed at which the skirt and brim are printed.
 Normally this is done at the initial layer speed, but sometimes you might want to print the skirt or brim at a different speed.
 - Z Hop Speed(speed_z_hop): The speed at which the vertical Z movement is made for Z Hops.
 This is typically lower than the print speed since the build plate or machine's gantry is harder to move.
 - Number of Slower Layers(speed_slowdown_layers): The first few layers are printed slower than the rest of the model, to get better adhesion to the build plate and improve the overall success rate of prints.
 The speed is gradually increased over these layers.
-- Equalize Filament Flow(speed_equalize_flow_enabled): Print thinner than normal lines faster so that the amount of material extruded per second remains the same.
+- 필라멘트 플로우를 이퀄라이즈(speed_equalize_flow_enabled): Print thinner than normal lines faster so that the amount of material extruded per second remains the same.
 Thin pieces in your model might require lines printed with smaller line width than provided in the settings.
 This setting controls the speed changes for such lines.
-- Maximum Speed for Flow Equalization(speed_equalize_flow_max): Maximum print speed when adjusting the print speed in order to equalize flow.
+- 플로우 이퀄라이즈를 위한 최대 스피드(speed_equalize_flow_max): Maximum print speed when adjusting the print speed in order to equalize flow.
-- Enable Acceleration Control(acceleration_enabled): Enables adjusting the print head acceleration.
+- 가속 제어 가능(acceleration_enabled): Enables adjusting the print head acceleration.
 Increasing the accelerations can reduce printing time at the cost of print quality.
 - Print Acceleration(acceleration_print): The acceleration with which printing happens.
 - Travel Acceleration(acceleration_travel): The acceleration with which travel moves are made.
 - Initial Layer Acceleration(acceleration_layer_0): The acceleration for the initial layer.